Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 18/02/2020

-Can you give me your opinion on this first drawing?
+could you please give me your opinion on this first drawing?

 Thank you đ